Feeling Romantic Love: How To Know You’re Ready To Say “I Love You”

 Take time for reflection

 It may help to sit with this feeling for a while before speaking it out loud.
-If it's love, it will likely get stronger, so there's usually no rush to tell them immediately.
+If it's love, it may get stronger, so there's usually no rush to tell them immediately.
 Consider waiting until you’re ready.
 If you're clear about your feelings, and you believe you’re on the same page, it may be time to tell them “I love you.”

 Knowing when your partner is in love